janessatran/notes/head-first-design-patterns/ch_08_template_pattern/notes.md

 ## Chapter 8.
 Encapsulating Algorithms: The Template Method Pattern

+Use the Template Method pattern when you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.

 Code duplication is a good sign we need to clean up the design by abstracting the commonality into a base class.
+We can do this by employing the Template Method pattern!

 **Example: classes to represent making coffee and tea** The recipe to make coffee is pretty similar for the recipe to make tea.